 You can start in the village itself and visit the local Greek-Catholic (or Uniate) church on top of the hill with its lovely iconostasis.

 For hiking enthusiasts the hilly area is a true paradise.
 The fields and forests offer beautiful views and a multitude of species.
 The local Village Beautification Committee has identified a number of hiking trails with an average length of 10 kilometres.
 A matching hiking map is available at Irota EcoLodge.
-We also developed two shorter walks ourselves, please ask if you are interested.
+We also developed shorter walks ourselves.

 We are happy to offer our guests mountain bikes free of charge.
 Pick a dry day if you want to stay clean, but be prepared to get really muddy if you choose to go out after a few rainier days… You can also use the bicycles to explore the wider area.
 We recommend two routes, both of which are about 34 kilometres long and comprise small dirt road sections.